MicrosoftDocs/azure-dev-docs/python/python-sdk-azure-samples-managed-disks.md

 # Managed Disks

-Azure Managed Disks provide a simplified disk Management, enhanced Scalability, better Security and Scale.
+Azure Managed Disks provide a simplified disk Management, enhanced Scalability, better Security, and Scale.
 It takes away the notion of storage account for disks, enabling customers to scale without worrying about the limitations associated with storage accounts.
 This post provides a quick introduction and reference on consuming the service from Python.

-From a developer perspective, the Managed Disks experience in Azure CLI is idomatic to the CLI experience in other cross-platform tools.
+From a developer perspective, the Managed Disks experience in Azure CLI is idiomatic to the CLI experience in other cross-platform tools.
 You can use the [Azure Python](https://azure.microsoft.com/develop/python/) SDK and the [azure-mgmt-compute package 0.33.0](https://pypi.python.org/pypi/azure-mgmt-compute) to administer Managed Disks.
 You can create a compute client using this [tutorial](https://docs.microsoft.com/python/api/overview/azure/virtualmachines?view=azure-python).

 ## Standalone Managed Disks